Elisa Donovan

 Elisa Donovan (born February 3, 1971) is an American actress.
 She played the role of Amber Mariens in the 1995 teen comedy film Clueless, and reprised her role in the TV series of the same name (1996-1999).
 Donovan went on to play the role of Morgan Cavanaugh in the sitcom Sabrina the Teenage Witch (2000–2003).

-Her book, Wake Me When You Leave, was released in June 2021.
+Her memoir, Wake Me When You Leave, was released in June 2021.

 Early life

 Donovan was born in Poughkeepsie, New York, the daughter of Charlotte and Jack Donovan, who was a business executive.
+She also has two siblings, Marc and Pam Donovan.

 Career

 Donovan's breakthrough role was in the 1995 film Clueless as Amber, Cher's nemesis.
 Donovan also reprised her role in the television series of the same name.
 Other notable roles included the film A Night at the Roxbury, Beverly Hills, 90210 as Ginger LaMonica and playing Morgan Cavanaugh on the television sitcom Sabrina, the Teenage Witch.
 She also played Sharona on Disney Channel's Sonny with a Chance, and has appeared in the films Complacent, The Dog Who Saved Christmas, and its sequel The Dog Who Saved the Holidays.
 Donovan starred in the web series, The Lake on TheWB.com.
 She also played Gayle in the web series In Gayle We Trust on NBC.com.

 Donovan had a role in the film A Golden Christmas, where she played Anna.
 In 2006, she played a guest role in the NCIS episode "Dead and Unburied".
 She was featured in 'N Sync's 1999 music video for "Thinking of You (I Drive Myself Crazy)" as the love interest for Joey Fatone.
 She competed on the twenty-fourth season of Worst Cooks in America, the show's seventh celebrity edition titled That's So '90s, which aired in April/May 2022.